intel/cm-compiler/clang/compute_sdk/docs/cmcuserguide/cmcuserguide.rst

 CM_HAS_IEEE_DIV_SQRT           Defined (with value 1) if the specified target supports
                                IEEE-compliant division and square root operations.

-CM_HAS_VA                      Defined (with value 1) if BDW+ video analytics features
-                               are available on the specified target.

-CM_HAS_VA_PLUS                 Defined (with value 1) if SKL+ video analytics features
-                               are available on the specified target.

 CM_HAS_BIT_ROTATE              Defined (with value 1) if the specified target supports
                                the ``cm_rol`` and ``cm_ror`` built-in functions.